All Products

 Connect to Grafana

-Add a model observation data source in Grafana (self-hosted or the Alibaba Cloud Grafana service).
-This topic uses Grafana 10.x (English version) as an example.
-The steps for other versions are similar.
+Add a monitoring data source in Grafana (self-managed or Alibaba Cloud Grafana service).
+This example uses Grafana 10.x (English version).
+The procedure for other versions is similar.
 For more information, see the official Grafana documentation.

-1. Log on to Grafana using an administrator account.
-Click the image icon in the upper-left corner of the page and select Administration > Data sources.
-Click + Add new data source.
-For the data source type, select Prometheus.
+1. Log on to Grafana with an administrator account.
+Click the image icon in the upper-left corner and select Administration > Data sources.
+Click + Add new data source and select Prometheus as the data source type.

 2. On the Settings tab, configure the data source information: